ankanaich98/ankanaich.github.io/README.md

 <br/>
 ## Projects
-### Segementation of various parts of the Human Pelvis via YOLOv8 deep learning object detection model
+### Segmentation of Distinct Components within the Human Pelvis using Deep Learning Object Detection Model on X-Ray Images

 Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
 This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
 The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.